Kvinnan med handväskan

 The town of Växjö, however, isn’t interested.
 As Radio Sweden reports, the municipal Culture, Leisure and Recreation Committee last week rejected Arwin’s proposed statue, partially due to an alleged request from a member of Danielsson’s family, but also out of a belief that the installation could somehow be interpreted as supporting violence.

-As city councilor Eva Johansson told The Washington Post
+As city councilor Eva Johansson told The Washington Post:

 "We in Växjö work for democracy and free speech.
 Of course, we don't like Nazis.
 But we can't accept that one can hit a person because one does not like him or her."